 The legislation that governs Employment Law on breaks can be confusing.
 Not everyone has a complete understanding of the rights afforded to workers and the responsibilities assumed by employers.
 In fact, both employees and employers often struggle to answer relatively simple questions on the subject.

 Should your employees receive an hour-long lunch break by law?
+How long do workers need to work before they’re entitled to a break?
 Are workers entitled to smoking breaks?
 Do the same rules apply to every type of worker?

 Here, we take a look at the law on breaks at work and attempt to condense all the information you as an employer will need into a handy guide.

 Employment Law on Breaks – Relevant Legislation

 Workplace breaks are governed by the Working Time Regulations (1998), as amended, and an employee’s contract of employment.